XiantongPAN/data/pinyin/README.md

 Chinese character to pinyin(汉语拼音) table.
+It is taken from https://github.com/lxyu/pinyin

 Table structure: